camroga/jonaprieto.github.io/about.md

 - `ipe` to draw all my pictures
 - Since April 2018 I changed to [https://tex.s2cms.com/](https://tex.s2cms.com/) to render `Latex` instead of `KaTeX`
 - `timelinejs` to show some test timelines
+- `linkify` to replace any url address to anchor tags

 ### License
 ----